 - Victims are never to blame for sexual assault.

-- Most women don’t report sexual assault to the police because of fear, humiliation and shame.
+- Most victims/survivors do not report sexual assault to the police because of fear, humiliation and shame.

 You might also be interested in: